ciren/cilib/docs/basics/runner.md

 # Runner and Our First Algorithm

-In this chapter we are going to create our very own Genetic Algorithm.
+In this chapter we are going to create our own Genetic Algorithm.
-But there are a few things we are going to have to discuss first before we jump into the creating a GA.
+There are a few things we are going to have to discuss first before we jump into the creating a GA.

 CILib offers a data type that we may use to run our algorithms.
 I say "may" because, if so choose, you create your own way of running the algorithms.